Soro82/book-horse-riding-lesson/README.md

 [Back to Top](#book-horse-riding-lessons)

 ## Agile Methodology
-* I used agile methodology for this project as it required a lot of planning.
+* Agile Methodology was used for this project as it required a lot of planning.
 * The Kanban Board was created using GitHub.
 The link to the board is [here](https://github.com/users/Soro82/projects/2).
 * I used six milestones for the project, one for each Epic.
 * The milestones helped to track my progress through the project.
 * The User Stories were divided into three categories - must have, should have and could have.
 * I used labels to categorize the user stories.
-* The User Story for users to enter their age and height when registering is the only User Story incomplete.
-* I had originally planned to add this to the website because I had intended for the admin user to assign horses to each booking.
-* I decided to allow the user to choose which horse they would like to book instead.

 ### Epics